byu-cs329/hw0-tooling/README.md

 ## Part IV: Lint-ing with CheckStyle

 Static code analysis is known to reduce code defects.
 This course uses [CheckStyle](https://checkstyle.sourceforge.io/) with the [Google rule set](https://checkstyle.sourceforge.io/google_style.html) via Maven for a linter.
-The build phase should fail if any code does not pass CheckStyle.
+The build phase should warn if any code does not pass CheckStyle.

 Complete this part of the homework by configuring the [Maven CheckStyle Plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/) for the [Google rule set](https://checkstyle.sourceforge.io/google_style.html).
 Configure the plugin to be a part of the reporting life cycle and to fail the build in the validate phase when CheckStyle does not pass.
 In this configuration CheckStyle will always run: see [usage](https://maven.apache.org/plugins/maven-checkstyle-plugin/usage.html) for Maven configuration examples.
 Modify your code to pass CheckStyle on the Google rule set.

+There are two ways to add in the [Google rule set](https://checkstyle.sourceforge.io/google_style.html) in the `pom.xml` file.
+Both involve setting the `configlocation` tag in the `configuration` section to specific values.
+The first, and easiest, way is to simply specify **google_checks.xml** for the value.
+This file ships with the latest version of CheckStyle and is known.
+The second way has you download the [google_checks.xml](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml) file and put it in the root directory with the `pom.xml` file.
+Both are fine solutions.

 ## Part V: Logging with SLF4J